Searching for cavities of various densities in the Earth's crust with a low-energy electron-antineutrino beta-beam: Sensitivity to cavities

-Before presenting the results, it is convenient to mention that, within the slab approximation, the first and third slabs correspond to the crust, and the second one, to the cavity, so that $x_1 = d$, $x_2 = w$, and $x_3 = L_0-d-w$.
-Fig.~\ref{Fig-w.vs.rho} shows the sensitivity in the form of isocontours of $\chi^2 = 1\sigma$, $3\sigma$, $5\sigma$, and $10\sigma$, with the cavity located at the center of the baseline, so that $d = (L_0-w)/2$ (which is tantamount to $\phi_1 = \phi_3$), and detector exposure times of (a) $3$ months and (b) $1.5$ years.
+Fig.~\ref{Fig-w.vs.rho} shows the sensitivity in the form of isocontours of $\chi^2 = 1\sigma$, $3\sigma$, $5\sigma$, and $10\sigma$, with the hypothetical cavity located at the center of the baseline, so that $d = (L_0-w)/2$ (which is tantamount to $\phi_1 = \phi_3$), and detector exposure times of (a) $3$ months and (b) $1.5$ years.
 Because of this relation between $d$ and $w$, the analysis can be reduced to two parameters: $\rho$ and $w$ (or $d$).
 It is observed that the sensitivity improves as $|\rho_\text{cavity}-\langle\rho_\oplus\rangle|$ increases.
 Also, the statistical significance, for the cavity hypothesis, grows with $w$, given that the cumulative matter density differences are greater.